burakcanturk/GCD-LCM-Finder/README.md

 You can enter as many arguments as you want to this function and get the lcm value.

 ## getIntegerMultipliers
-You can get the number that you entered's multipliers.
+You can get the number that you entered's multipliers with this function.
 ```
 >>> getIntegerMultipliers(12)
 [1, 2, 3, 4, 6, 12]